jesslyn1999/BEVCorner/README.md

 ## BEVCorner
 BEVCorner, a novel framework that synergistically integrates monocular and multiview pipelines for enhanced 3D object detection in autonomous driving.
 By fusing depth maps from Bird’s-Eye View (BEV) with object-centric depth estimates from monocular detection, BEVCorner enhances both global context and local precision, addressing the limitations of existing methods in depth precision, occlusion robustness, and computational efficiency.
-For more details, please refer to our paper (TBD).
+For more details, please refer to our [paper](https://www.mdpi.com/2076-3417/15/7/3896).

 <img src="assets/BEVCorner-Arch.png" width="1000" >